-I do think that children benefit from having a mother who lives a full and gentlewomanly life, including a professional side, as well as aspects of philanthropy and lifelong education.
+For those who have decided to reproduce, I do think that children benefit from having a mother who lives a full and gentlewomanly life, including a professional side, as well as aspects of philanthropy and lifelong education.
 Few people can do all these things at one time.
 I like to refer to a “portfolio” of a gentlewomanly life because, just like an investment portfolio, you change the distribution of your assets over time in response to changing goals and circumstances.

 Maturity means accepting some interdependence.

-And we’re pretty much all going out kind of like the way we came in – incoherent and incontinent – but a lot less adorable.
+But we’re pretty much all going out kind of like the way we came in – incoherent and incontinent – but a lot less adorable.
 That’s the human condition, and to live a good life, you must face this realization bravely and honestly.

 The “paying your own rent” part of life is nice.
 And I have written many, many articles about making more money and working harder.
 But there’s no special virtue in sitting at a desk under a boss’s command five days a week for forty years.

-And if you’re a liberal who believes (as I do) in national health care, free public education, and possibly free public daycare, it seems a little weird that it’s okay for us to be dependent on the government for many of our needs and wants, but not okay to be interdependent with another person (i.e., a spouse), who we’ve chosen of our own accord.
+And if you’re a liberal/progressive who believes (as I do) in national health care, free public education, and possibly free public daycare, it seems a little weird that it’s okay for us to be dependent on the government for many of our needs and wants, but not okay to be interdependent with another person (i.e., a spouse), who we’ve chosen of our own accord.
 While a few “1% women” do adopt lifestyles wherein they stay at home but have housekeepers and nannies and therefore do no apparent labor at all, the majority of women today who depend on a man’s income do so for a season of life, and for a variety of rational reasons.